Table of Contents

 Steps to Take at the NSSO

-When hiring one or several workers for the first time, you need to undertake the following steps:
+When you hire one or several workers for the first time, you must:

-• Register yourself as an employer with the NSSO
+• identify as an employer with the NSSO

-Once you hire staff, it is imperative to submit an immediate employment declaration (DIMONA) to the NSSO.
+When you hire staff, you must submit an immediate employment declaration (DIMONA) to the NSSO.

 The process is mandatory for all employers in all sectors of activity and can only be done electronically.

-Each employee is assigned a personalised DIMONA code which allows the social security bodies to immediately know the information relating to the identity and the employer-employee employment relationship and any changes to it, such as employee departures.
-As such, the information needs to be provided only once.
+Each employee is assigned a personalised Dimona code which allows the social security bodies to immediately find the information relating to the identity and the employment relationship between the employer and the employee, as well as any changes to it, (e.g. an employee’s) departure.
+This way, the information needs to be provided only once.

-Wide is directly integrated into the DIMONA online service, enabling any new employer to declare their first employee when identifying themselves to the NSSO.
+Wide is directly integrated directly into the Dimona online service, enabling any new employer to declare their first employee when identifying themselves to the NSSO.

 Making a Quarterly Multifunctional Declaration

-In addition, you have to submit a quarterly multifunctional declaration to the NSSO, which states the work and remunerations of all your employees.
+In addition, you must file a quarterly multifunctional declaration (Dmfa) with the NSSO of the remuneration and working time data of all your employees.

 How Much Do These Steps Cost?